I Am Happy Now, So Why Do I Miss My Ex?

 Getting over a past romantic relationship can sometimes feel overwhelming, but the process requires time and has many elements that are beyond a person’s control.
 However, there are a few things you can do to mitigate the worst of your unresolved feelings, summarized below:

-- Use Negative Reappraisal.
 Common breakup advice suggests creating a list of all the negative qualities of your partner - the things you didn’t like about them - and reading it or adding to it daily.
-In the beginning, it can make emotional flare-ups worse, but over time, it significantly decreases infatuation and attachment to an ex-partner.
+In the beginning, it can make emotional flare-ups worse, but over time, it significantly decreases infatuation and attachment to an ex-partner, helping you realize it may not have been a good relationship for you.

-- Focus on Self-Improvement.
-One of the best ways to stop missing someone is to focus on yourself.
+One of the best ways to stop missing someone is to focus on yourself, even if this means stepping out of your comfort zone.
+Self-improvement may involve learning new skills and doing activities that build your sense of self-worth.
 Often, building self-esteem or focusing on another form of self-improvement can bolster your confidence and prepare you for a new, healthy relationship.

 Is it healthy to think about my ex and stalk them on social media?